Nourish - What’s the Scoop on: Reishi Mushrooms

 We’re not moving away quite yet from the adaptogenic benefits, as they lead us on to our next health benefit.
 Stress management.

-During stressful situations, the body’s first response is to release a surge of stress hormones, which can throw your body out of sync and leave you feeling stressed out and exhausted.
-If it’s a continuing stress, you may even find you’re even having troubles focusing, finding an appetite, digesting your food properly or even being able to sleep properly.
+During stressful situations, the body’s first response is to release a surge of stress hormones.
+Ultimately, this can throw your body out of sync and leave you feeling stressed out and exhausted.
+If it’s a continuing stress, it’s likely you’re even having troubles focusing, finding an appetite, digesting your food properly or sleeping properly.

 So next time you’re feeling stressed, anxious, fatigued, in a hurry or late for a flight; try adding some reishi into your diet instead.